February 21, 2020Categories:

 Initially, I was going to use Circle CI to automate the process of building and deploying the site.
 Circle CI has direct integration with Github and posted to their blog in 2018 explaining how to Automate Your Static Site Deployment with CircleCI using Hugo as the example site generator.

-Also, just like with the server set up, Cloud Build is also included in GCP free tier (up to 120 build minutes/day) so this shouldn’t cost me anything.
+Also, just like with the server setup, Cloud Build is also included in the GCP free tier (up to 120 build minutes/day) so this shouldn’t cost me anything.

 Attempting to Use the Cloud Build GitHub App